Skip to main content

 Lime Juice (දෙහි)

-Fresh lime juice mixed with water and sugar, sometimes with salt for extra electrolytes.
-Essential refreshment in tropical climate.
-Simple but perfectly balanced sweet-sour flavor.
+Fresh lime juice with water and sugar, often a pinch of salt added for electrolytes.
+A go-to refreshment in the tropics, with a clean sweet-sour balance.

 juiceCold